fishonamos/GuardianPass/README.md

 ### Plugin Name: Simple Password Protect

 #### Description:
-The "Simple Password Protect" WordPress plugin allows you to easily password-protect individual pages or posts on your website.
+The GuardianPass WordPress plugin allows you to easily password-protect individual pages or posts on your website.
 When a page or post is password-protected, visitors will be prompted to enter a password before accessing the content.

 #### Features:
 - Quick and straightforward password protection for pages and posts.